 The Company entered lease agreements for an office space and a warehouse space.
 The present value of future lease payments was measured using an incremental borrowing rate of 6% per annum.
-During the year ended December 31, 2023, the office lease expired and was not renewed.
-As at December 31, 2023, the lease liability solely pertains to the warehouse lease.
+As at December 31, 2024, the lease liability solely pertains to the warehouse lease.